codingones-terraform-modules/github-repository-fork-and-rebase-template/README.md

-# Github repository fork and rebase template
+# GitHub repository merge templates

 ## About

-A module that fork a template repository and commit it as a repository commit
+A module that merge two repositories into ones.
+For sync purposes the later repository has LESS priority meaning that files with the same name will NOT be replaced.
+Put FIRST the fork you want as upstream.

 ## TOC